 - Central Route to Persuasion: The Central Route of mental processing in a customers mind involves logical, conscious, deliberate thinking about a marketing message.
 Here the advertiser tries to persuade by logical reasoning.
 You can use data, graphs to support your message.
 Examples where the Central Route persuasion works are high involvement products.
 These include high tech products like Computer external hard drive (Solid state vs. not), Face masks ( N95 vs. non-surgical).
 Also for expensive products like new sports cars where the buyer would like to compare features.
 The customer decides through her/his head not heart!

 - Emotional Route to Persuasion: Here the customer is swayed by appeals to her/his emotion.
 Here the customer is convinced by appeals to emotion.
 You use images, video to pull at the customers’ heartstrings.
 Generally all low cost consumer products fit into this category including most grocery store items.
 Some high priced items like critical medicines and medical treatments can have powerful emotional appeal.
-On a positive note expensive diamonds and vacations are also sold on emotional appeal.The customer decides through her/his heat not head!
+On a positive note expensive diamonds and vacations are also sold on emotional appeal.The customer decides through her/his heart not head!

 If you are an advertiser, then you need to consider how your customer is likely to process the advertising message that you want to give them.
 The Media by Appeal graphic with this post is a simple way of looking at what media is best for your message: